alexKleider/phInfo/README.md

 ### Bring in Dependencies

-Expect the next script to take a long time (so be patient!)
+Expect the next script to take a long time
+(~30 min., so be patient!)

         cd phInfo
         ./dependencies.sh